steverusso/bigtech.fail/website/content/events/facebook-youtube-purge-mentions-of-eric-ciaramella-as-alleged-whistleblower/index.md

 date: 2019-11-07
 title: Facebook and YouTube Purge Any Mention of Eric Ciaramella As Alleged Whistleblower
 image: /img/misc/ciar.jpg
-preview: ...basically confirming that he is in fact the alleged whistleblower, right?
+summary: ...basically confirming that he is in fact the alleged whistleblower, right?
 platforms: [ facebook, youtube ]
 tags: [ content-removed ]
 sources: